vsbron/course-react2024-crash/README.md

 - Facts are loaded from the Supabase database;
 - Facts are listed, added and updated using React Query;
 - Facts filtering is written using URL State;
-- CSS is written by Vanilla CSS;
+- CSS is handled by Styled Components;
 - Added responsive support up to 550px;

 ## Live version